will-wow/blog-testbed/posts/functional-modules.md

 So at this point, you may find yourself yearning for the days of classes, where a `User` would handle figuring out it's own `fullName`.
-Happily, we can get the best of both worlds by borrowing from functional langagues like Elixir.
+Happily, we can get the best of both worlds by borrowing from functional languages like Elixir.

-Elixir, a functional langage that's been growing in popularity, has a concept called structs.
-There's not unique to the language, but there's set up in a particularly useful way.
-Most files have a single module, which holds some functions.
+Elixir has a concept called structs.
+There's not unique to the language, but it sets them up in a particularly useful way.
+Files generally have a single module, which holds some functions.
 Modules also can have a single struct defined for them, which is a list of fields associated with that module name.
 So a User module might look something like this:

 ```elixir
 defmodule User do